dgageot/simplelenium/README.md

 find("...").selectByValue("value");
 ```

-If that's not enough, thre generic methods give you access to the internal
+If that's not enough, three generic methods give you access to the
-Selenium Api in a managed fashion:
+Selenium Api underneath but in a managed fashion:

-To have full access to the underlying `WebElement`:
+To do anything with the underlying `WebElement`:

 ```java
 find("...").execute(Consumer<? super WebElement> action);